lmhale99/iprPy/iprPy/records/crystal_prototype/README.md

 --------------------------------------------------------------------------------

+## Introduction

-The crystal-prototype Record style is used for representing crystal prototypes contained within the iprPy reference library.
+The crystal_prototype Record style is used for representing crystal prototypes contained within the iprPy reference library.
 The style is consistent with the atomman system_model format, but lacks element/symbol information and only has atom sites in cell-relative parameters.